Welcome to C Programming

 Common Pitfalls

-for safety - Format specifiers must match the variable types
+sprintf- always usesnprintf - Format specifiers not matching variable types

 Arrays are collections of elements of the same type stored in contiguous memory.
-C++ supports both fixed-size arrays and dynamic arrays.
+C supports both fixed-size arrays and dynamic arrays using pointers.

 Fixed-Size Arrays